publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schII/m__us_usc_t15_s1673.md

     (a) __Maximum allowable garnishment__

-    Except as provided in subsection (b) of this section and in [section 1675 of this title][/us/usc/t15/s1675], the maximum part of the aggregate disposable earnings of an individual for any workweek which is subjected to garnishment may not exceed
+    Except as provided in subsection (b) and in [section 1675 of this title][/us/usc/t15/s1675], the maximum part of the aggregate disposable earnings of an individual for any workweek which is subjected to garnishment may not exceed

         (1) 25 per centum of his disposable earnings for that week, or